Grate-Oracle-Lewot/GrateCrystal/README.md

 - "Hardhat," a new held item which prevents recoil damage, as well as crash damage from [Hi] Jump Kick
 - "Catch Charm," named after Gen VIII's Catching Charm, here a Pokémon held item that increases catching chance
 - The Big Pearl is now called the Black Pearl, and it extends any weather move used by the holder to 8 turns
+- The Ragecandybar is now called the Cake of Rage, and it has the effect of the Focus Sash; it's consumed on use, but multiple can be bought
 - Type boost held items now boost their type's power by 19% instead of 10%
 - Everstone now also has the effect of Eviolite, boosting defenses of unevolved holders in addition to preventing them from evolving
 - King's Rock now adds its flinch chance to all damaging moves, even ones with secondary effects (the exceptions being Future Sight and moves that already have a flinch chance)